TheJacksonLaboratory/STQ/README.md

 > ***Note*** 10x Genomics requires that any software containers with Space Ranger are not shared publicly.
 We provide an example of a definition file for building a Space Ranger container with singularity: [assets/container-singularity-spaceranger.def](conf/container-singularity-spaceranger.def) that pulls a standard `debian:buster-slim` container from docker and installs all necessary Linux libraries.
 After that, a copy of Space Ranger is downloaded and installed from the 10x Genomics download portal.
 To obtain a download link for a specific version of Space Ranger user must navigate to https://www.10xgenomics.com/support/software/space-ranger/downloads, register, review, and accept any required user agreements from 10x, and copy the download link.
 Next, paste the link to a copy of the `def` file.
 Finally, build a container with any desired resource, for example, https://cloud.sylabs.io/builder.

-+ Reference genomes for mouse and human (see tool `spaceranger count` below)
++ Reference packages for mouse and human (see tool `spaceranger count` below).

-+ Graft and host reference FASTA files.
++ Custom graft and host reference FASTA files to use with reads classification tools.